-- o A lab manual must be identified - If a custom published lab manual is used, the publishing company and lab manuals used must be indicated. (example Pearson Custom Lab Manual Laboratory Experiments for Chemistry: The Central Science, Brown, LeMay & Bursten; Laboratory Manual for Chemistry A Molecular o If an in-house lab manual is used 3 samples of lab exercises must be submitted.
+- A lab manual must be identified - o If a custom published lab manual is used, the publishing company and lab manuals used must be indicated. (example - Pearson Custom Lab Manual - Laboratory Experiments for Chemistry: The Central Science, Brown, LeMay & Bursten; Laboratory Manual for Chemistry A Molecular Approach, Tro, Vinent & Livingston).

+o If an in-house lab manual is used 3 samples of lab exercises must be submitted.